19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 ### Authority for search

-34\.—(1) An authorised officer may, for the purpose of an investigation into drug trafficking or criminal conduct, as the case may be, apply to a court for a warrant under this section in relation to specified premises.
+34\.—(1) An authorised officer may, for the purpose of an investigation into drug dealing or criminal conduct, as the case may be, apply to a court for a warrant under this section in relation to specified premises.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (2) On such application, the court may issue a warrant authorising an authorised officer to enter and search the premises if the court is satisfied that —